Last Updated on September 3, 2022

-Alize Cornet is a French-born female tennis player who began her career in 2006 at 16.
-She was born on the 22nd of February 1990 in Nice, France, to the family of Francis and Patricia Cornet.
-She started playing tennis at four after watching her brother and agent, Sebastian, play the game.
+Alize Cornet, a female tennis player from France, started her professional career in 2006 when she was just 16 years old.
+She was born on February 22, 1990, in Nice, France, to her parents, Francis and Patricia Cornet.
+Her interest in tennis started at the young age of four, influenced by watching her brother and agent, Sebastian.

-She proceeded into her career development in the Junior Category and achieved a junior career highest ranking of 8 in both Singles and Doubles categories.
-She also won the 2007 French Open during this period.
+In her early career, she played in the Junior Category and achieved a commendable ranking of 8 in both Singles and Doubles categories.
+During this time, she also claimed victory at the 2007 French Open.

 Who Is The Current Coach Of Alize Cornet?

 The current coach of Alize Cornet is Nicolas Beuque.
-She started working with the Frenchman just before the US Open, although this is not yet known to many sources on the net.
+She started working with the Frenchman just before the US Open 2022, although this is not yet known to many sources on the net.

 Nicolas was an ex-professional tennis player though he never reached the top 1000 in both Singles and Doubles ranking categories.
 He was known to have been the coach of Ons Jabeur at the Mouratoglou Tennis Academy in 2015, where Alize currently trains.